 Our current startups:

-While education is the stepping stone, enterprise is where workers at Hearts in Action can put their gifts to use.
+Enterprise is where the team of workers at Hearts in Action can put their gifts to use.
 There is a clear argument for enterprise to have a strong presence in the curriculum of all schools and colleges.
-By combining enterprise with education, our curriculum enhances entrepreneurial skills that employers seek and allows community members to create their own definition of success.
+By combining enterprise with education, our curriculum enhances entrepreneurial skills that employers seek and it allows community members to create their own definition of success.

-We want our microenterprises to flourish, giving back to the Peten in powerful ways and bringing local change.
-We are creating new enterprises to boost tourism, local artisan workshops and events where community members can showcase and sell their products to each other and the world, help create more enterprises that boost tourism and host workshops to leverage the creative knowledge that has been largely untapped for many years.
-We aim to inspire all community members to use their unique skill sets to foster an ecosystem of entrepreneurship and collaboration that will make the Peten region a hub of innovation.
+We want our microenterprises to flourish, giving back to the Peten in powerful ways that bring local change.
+We are creating new enterprises to boost tourism, local artisan workshops and events where community members can showcase and sell their products both locally and to the world.
+Whether through farmers markets or family festivals, we aim to inspire others to use their skill sets to foster an eco-system of entrepreneurship and collaboration that will make the San Andres, Peten region a hub of innovation.

-With the mission of giving back to the Peten community that surrounds it, Itza Wood focuses on creating ethically sourced and responsibly harvested wood furnishings by employing local artisans who leverage their historic knowledge to produce one of a kind gems.
-Each product is not only a unique work of art but is also an expression of the Guatemalan jungle and a testament to the beauty and biodiversity of this region.
+With the mission of giving back to the Peten community, Itza Wood employs local artisans who leverage their historic knowledge to produce one of a kind pieces.
+Each product is not only a unique work of art, but is also an expression of the Guatemalan jungle and a testament to the beauty and biodiversity of this regions tropical woods and stone.

-To date, Itza Wood has employed 9 full time employees and provides an additional 25 families with part time work.
-45,000 trees have been planted, and through purchasing FSC certified wood Itza Wood is ensuring sustainable logging.
-Itza Wood is selling in both Guatemalan and retail locations in the United States with the intent of scaling even more in 2019.
+To date, Itza Wood employs 9 full time workers and provides an additional 25 families with part time work.
+45,000 trees have been planted, and through purchasing FSC certified wood, we are promoting sustainable logging.
+Itza Wood is selling in both Guatemalan and United States retail locations. www.itzawood.com

-Bees are the life force of our planet and the pollinators that help plants grow, breed and produce food, from almonds and vanilla and apples to squashes.
+Bees are a life force on our planet and the pollinators that help plants grow, breed and produce food, from almonds and vanilla and apples to squashes.
 Bees also pollinate around 80% of wildflowers, so our jungle would be far less interesting and beautiful without them.
 However, bee populations are declining due to habitat loss and the effects of climate change.
 Hearts in Action recognizes the importance of bees to nature and to our lives, so we are creating a beekeepers collective to help our bees not only survive, but thrive!
 We are also working in collaboration with the community to teach the best bee practices and produce some of the world's finest honey.